gumaerc-testorg/6.844-spring-2003/content/pages/syllabus.md

 Textbooks and Readings
 ----------------------

 There are no required texts.
 Course Notes and excerpts from various references and papers will be posted on the website as needed.
-A detailed schedule including daily lecture topics will appear in the [course calendar]({{< baseurl >}}/pages/calendar).
+A detailed schedule including daily lecture topics will appear in the {{% resource_link 96f11506-9aa8-5ad7-4f89-a2b9bdffef4b "course calendar" %}}.

 Problem Sets
 ------------